SenchaProSvcs/PracticeFusion/readme.md

 - Integrating ant tasks with the new Sencha Cmd - such as generating documentation with JSDuck - (For Touch 2.1 you have to migrate from SDK Tools to Sencha Cmd)
 - Complex targets in Grids: Adding an input tag into an itemTpl and how to target it from a controller method.
 - Using Profiles
+- Keep state when page reloads (A solution for Home Screen apps)

 ## Features drill-down